microprediction/microprediction/README.md

 2. Change the email, at minimum,
 3. Run it.

 The notebook also describes the scoring mechanism.
+Ask questions in the [slack](https://join.slack.com/t/microprediction/shared_invite/zt-2b16q4p46-nJLkiV6NOzZx_OUrsoODQA).

 ### Writings
 See